-To help readers understand what we do in a real project, we produced this home renovation case study which you may be interested to read; it takes you through our engagement from concept to completion.
+To help readers understand how we work, we produced a home renovation case study.
+It takes you through a typical project from start to finish.

 project management of a third party design

-We offer part-time consultancy usually for clients managing their own build, so they don’t need to pay a full project management fee.
-Clients find it useful to tap into advice as and when they need it, and it’s always a good idea to have an independent, dispassionate body around to help.
+If clients prefer to manage their own build to save money, we offer a consultancy service.
+People find it useful to tap into advice as and when they need it, and it’s always a good idea to have an independent specialist around to help.

 house renovation project management

-We prefer to be engaged from the start of a project.
-Logically, the person who created the design, and has the vision of the completed scheme, should see the project through from start to finish.
-That’s what we do for most of our engagements.
-This begins with initial concepts, progressing to design and then to planning approval for more extensive projects.
-Here, we engage structural engineers, architects, and Party Wall surveyors.
-We then carry out competitive tenders and oversee contractors and trades.
-In these cases we are intimately involved in all the details from beginning to end.
+Most clients engage us from the start of their renovation.
+Logically, if we create the design and have a vision of the completed scheme, we should see the project through from start to finish.
+We start with initial concepts, produce the design, then seek planning and building regs approval for more extensive projects.
+We engage structural engineers, architects, and Party Wall surveyors, arrange competitive tenders and oversee contractors and trades.
+For these projects we are intimately involved in all the details from beginning to end.

 project Management for Interior Design Projects

-Nick is a PRINCE2-qualified project manager (the acronym standing for PRojects IN Controlled Environments – 2; an internationally recognised project management qualification).
+Nick is a PRINCE2-qualified project manager (the acronym standing for PRojects IN Controlled Environments; an internationally recognised project management qualification).
 He has managed multi-billion pound mega-projects in his previous life and now applies those principles to more creative house renovations with a significantly shorter timeframe!
-The basic approach is the same whether the project value is £1Bn, £10m or £10 000.
-You need a concept, a requirement, a specification, sufficient funds, a supplier (contractor), a contract, project controls, a schedule, and acceptance of the finished renovation.
-You then check that the project is running to schedule, oversee deliveries, check quality, manage change and monitor payments.
+The basic approach is the same whether the project value is £1Bn or £10 000.
+You need a concept, a requirement, a specification, sufficient funds, a contractor with a contract, project controls, a schedule, and acceptance of the finished renovation.
+Whilst the project is running you monitor progress, oversee deliveries, check quality, manage change and authorise payments.
 That’s what we do for you.
-For a more general overview of the interior design role, please read our article entitled What is an Interior Designer?

 Whilst the contract for quality, timescale and price remains between the client and contractor, we act as contract administrator.
-We co-ordinate activities on a day to day basis, checking communication between all parties.
-If we have been involved from the start, we would also supply floors, kitchens, bathrooms, soft furnishings, home entertainment and other supply items at the right time in the schedule.
+We co-ordinate activities on a day to day basis.
+If we have been involved from the start, we would supply floors, kitchens, bathrooms, soft furnishings, home entertainment and other items at the right time in the schedule.

 Project management fees